sympy/scipy-2016-tutorial/source/mathematics.rst

  * `f = z^5 + z + a` and `g = \frac{1}{z + b}`

 2. Can this or a similar procedure be used with other classes of expressions than rational functions?
-If so, what kind of expressions can be used?
+If so, what kind of expressions can be allowed?

 .. _groebner-bases: